jonarango/greener/README.md

 Automatically keep GitHub commit status green.

-> a commit a day keeps your girlfriend away.
+> a commit a day keeps you girlfriend from going away.

 # 📣 Whats New